xerk-dot/changelog-generator-frontend/README.md

 ### what should be on the changelog? how is it structured/syntaxed?

-[common-changelog.org](https://github.com/vweevers/common-changelog) has a list of implementations, and a specification for how a changelog should be formatted. so does [keepachangelog.com](https://keepachangelog.com/en/1.1.0/).`
+[common-changelog.org](https://github.com/vweevers/common-changelog) has a list of implementations, and a specification for how a changelog should be formatted. so does [keepachangelog.com](https://keepachangelog.com/en/1.1.0/).

-### how will we organize the commits into versions/releases?
+### what is important about commits?

+- not necessarily the author
+- the date is important
+- the message is important
+- the files changed are important
+- the commit hash is useful for linking to the commit

 ### let's make frontend decisions